paul-hammant/paranamer/README.md

 Paranamer is Open Source, and licensed as BSD, and first created in in July 2006.
 It is compatible with commercial/proprietary, GPL, BSD, and Apache (or any open/free source) use.

-# Java8 has this built in!
+# Java8 has parameter name access built in!

-Oracle write about that here - [http://docs.oracle.com/javase/tutorial/reflect/member/methodparameterreflection.html](http://docs.oracle.com/javase/tutorial/reflect/member/methodparameterreflection.html).
-Don't forget to launch Javac with the <code>-parameters</code> option.
-Paranamer is still a choice in a Java8 solution, but it's really only needed if you're also wanting to run on Java5, 6, and 7 VMs.
-There's also a StackOverflow Question on [parameter name access in Java8](http://stackoverflow.com/questions/21455403/how-to-get-method-parameter-names-in-java-8-using-reflection).
+Paranamer is gaining JDK 8 compatibility.
+JDK 8 though has native support though, and [stackoverflow](http://stackoverflow.com/questions/21455403/how-to-get-method-parameter-names-in-java-8-using-reflection) shows you how to make that work.

 # Accessing Parameter Name data